PoC-dev/lpd-pdfif/README.md

 ## Rationale.
 For me, the main function is to get PDFs from spooled output of older versions of OS/400.
-PDF output was added considerably late, though a resource-intensive Java application which is also not exactly easy to configure or debug if it's not working.
+PDF output within was added considerably late, though a resource-intensive Java application which is also not exactly easy to configure or debug if it's not working.

 If you use the same username on Linux and OS/400, the username of the print job will also be used for determining the destination user on Linux.